 Source: ESRI, ArcGIS Online

-In 1994, Lynchburg committed to a Long Term Control Plan and agreed to spend $350 million over 20 years to gradually separate its stormwater and sanitary sewer systems.
-A key step in the plan was to disconnect downspouts on 4,000 houses/businesses that directed stormwater into the same pipes carrying sewage, increasing the flow to the city's wastewater treatment plant by 20%.
+In 1994, Lynchburg City Council committed to a Long Term Control Plan.
+It agreed to spend $350 million over 20 years to gradually separate its stormwater and sanitary sewer systems.
+A key step in the plan was to disconnect downspouts on 4,000 houses/businesses that directed stormwater into the same pipes carrying sewage.
+That rainwater, which did not require treatment until it was mixed with sewage, increased the flow to the city's wastewater treatment plant by 20%.

-The city negotiated an agreement with the State Water Control Board and EPA that rate increases would be based on a defined percentage (roughly 1.25%) of median household income in the city.
+The city negotiated an agreement with the State Water Control Board and the Environmental Protection Agency (EPA) that rate increases would be based on a defined percentage (roughly 1.25%) of median household income in the city.
 That limit on revenue, combined with a decision by regulatory agencies to allow the completion date to be based on the available funding rather than an arbitrary timeline, ensured that ratepayers in Lynchburg would not be hit with exorbitant increases in their sewer fees.
-EPA later required that other jurisdictions accept rate increases up to 2% of median income.3
+The Environmental Protection Agency later required that other jurisdictions accept rate increases up to 2% of median income.3

 new stormwater sewer lines (red), to separate stormwater from existing sanitary sewer system (green) in Lynchburg